sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-05-26-ehp-parts-kit.md

 date: 2015-05-26 12:00:00
 summary: Everything you need to get started with your Explorer HAT Pro.
 tags: ["raspberry pi","python","pimoroni","explorer hat","explorer hat pro","parts kit"]
+visible: 1
 ---

 The Pimoroni [Explorer HAT Pro](http://shop.pimoroni.com/products/explorer-hat) has quickly become my favourite Raspberry Pi HAT.
 It's such a versatile bit of kit, with its digital inputs and outputs, analog inputs, motor outputs, capacitive touch and breadboard, the possibilites are endless.

 I've been putting together a few tutorials for the swish new [learn.pimoroni.com](http://learn.pimoroni.com) page.
 More about them below.

 I've also given some input on what to include in a parts kit to go along with the Explorer HAT or Explorer HAT Pro.
 It has lots of simple components that you can use to put together some fun projects with your Explorer HAT.

 [The kit](http://shop.pimoroni.com/products/explorer-hat-pro-parts-kit)
 comes in a smart little metal tin; handy for keeping it all together or carrying it around with you.

 ![Parts kit closed]({{ site.url }}/assets/explorer_hat_parts_kit_1.jpg)